Starts February 18th, 2021!

-- Define and distinguish between classical conditioning, habituation, and sensitization
+- The difference between classical conditioning, habituation, and sensitization

-- Explain the neurobiology of both instrumental and fear learning
+- The neurobiology of instrumental and fear learning

 I believe that the most effective learning occurs when students are not only provided with the facts, but also provided ample opportunity to use that information in concrete ways, engage in challenging activities, interact with others and receive frequent feedback on their progress.

 Therefore, this course will be taught using an approach that encourages collaboration and active learning.
 While there will be time spent lecturing, time in class will be also be spent working on interactive activities and completing brief assignments.

 I began my teaching career by teaching at a university and I hold students in my online courses to the same standards.
 I have high expectations for engagement and quality of work.
 However, I also strongly feel that if I am going to set a high bar, that I need to step up and make sure my students can reach it.
 This means that I hold myself to a very high standard as well and I love it when students reach out if they are struggling with the material in any way.
 I am happy to help.
 If you haven’t taken a college course before, but are willing to put in the work and reach out for help if needed, then you should do well in this course.